Assisted Pedal Cycles. Converting an existing bike using the

 drive-train.
 So, after much discussion, I bought a Forme

-1.0 mountain bike with 27.5" wheels; also satisfying what I consider to
+1.0 mountain bike with 27.5" wheels; which also conforms to what I

 be a basic requirement, which is that of having adjustable front